 Cultural Industries Quarter Agency (CIQA) is an economic development agency bringing specialist know-how in regeneration, building-based development and creative industries, and with extensive previous experience including creative, digital and social enterprise support.
-CIQA will lead on delivery of social enterprise growth and support for neighbourhood level social enterprise incubators.
+CIQA leads on delivery of social enterprise growth and support for neighbourhood level social enterprise incubators.

 Sheffield Local Television (SLTV) is a community media organisation providing a regional platform for community information and creative talent whose facilities and services include social enterprise support, marketing advice, hot desks, equipment and facilities, technical assistance, media production and broadcast.
-SLTV will lead on delivery of marketing and digital media support including multi-media tools, web-site design and social media strategy.
+SLTV manages the start-up programme and leads on delivery of marketing and digital media support including multi-media tools, web-site design and social media strategy.

 South Yorkshire Community Foundation (SYCF) manages charitable funds for grant-making on behalf of philanthropists, business and trusts.
 SYCF has awarded more than £25 million in community grants in the last 30 years and has extensive experience of grant-making and grant management.
 SYCF leads on the management of the Social Enterprise Exchange small grants scheme to support social enterprise start-up and growth.